 Just because eating disorders can exist without BDD, that doesn’t mean that it’s not uncommon to be comorbid; eating disorders and BDD.
 I believe I’m one of those people to be comorbid.
 My BDD is born out of the racist abuse I lived through growing up, whereas my eating disorder developed in my 20s which wasn’t anything to do with wanting to be slimmer, as back then I wanted to put on weight even though I would often starve myself.
 I think my eating disorder came out of a form of self-harm or punishment.
 Later on, that would change as I developed issues with binge eating and starvation cycles until I developed reactive hypoglycemia.

 Another body image issue that is largely found in men, but women can and do suffer from it too, is muscle dysmorphia.
 This is where the person will be consumed with thoughts about wanting to have bigger muscles, and no matter how big they may be, they’re still not satisfied.
 This can result in steroid use to help them build up their muscles faster, and in some cases, has led to deaths.
 If you excessively work out and still aren’t happy with your muscles, then there is a chance that you’re suffering from this form of BDD.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with BDD and/or issues around body image in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.